-The Company aims to maintain a clear, transparent, and informed communication channel with its shareholders and potential investors.
-The Company has delegated certain Executive Directors and Management staff to be the spoke-persons on official business, corporate events and announcements.
+The Company has delegated the Executive Director and certain Key Management to be the spoke-persons on official business, corporate events and announcements.
 There is also a "Contact Us" icon in our Company's website to allow any inquiry to be communicated to the right channel and obtain a response within a reasonable time.